soni-chaudhary/quiz-app/README.md

 A new Flutter project.

-# quiz_app📚 Flutter Quiz App with Groq API
+# quiz_app Flutter Quiz App with Groq API
 This is a Flutter-based quiz application that dynamically generates quiz questions using the Groq API.
 The project follows the BLoC (Business Logic Component) pattern for state management, ensuring scalability and efficiency.

-🚀 Features
+# Features
 # Dynamic Quiz Generation: Fetches quiz questions from the Groq API.

 # BLoC State Management: Ensures structured state handling.